 Naturally, if you want to create a pond to be proud of then you are going to have make an investment in getting it right.
 However, do you already have an idea as to how much this will cost or is it all completely new to you?

-If this is your very first time looking into the cost of a pond then you may be worries that it could end up being too expensive.
+If this is your very first time looking into the cost of a pond then you may be worried that it could end up being too expensive.
 Thankfully, you can find different ways of making this a smart investment that gives you terrific value for money in the long run.